Ángel Chacón

-Ángel Chacón (born December 1, 1972) is a Puerto Rican professional boxer.
-He's the former WBC FECARBOX super bantamweight, WBC Continental Americas super bantamweight, and the IBA featherweight Champion.
+Ángel Chacón (born December 1, 1972) is a Puerto Rican former professional boxer.
+He's the former WBC FECARBOX super bantamweight, WBC Continental Americas super bantamweight, and IBA former featherweight Champion.
+The IBA is a minor boxing organization which is generally not considered a world championship organization by fans, experts and boxers alike.

 Amateur career

 Chacón was born in Vega Alta, Puerto Rico.
 He had a very good amateur career and represented Puerto Rico at the 1992 Barcelona Olympic Games.

 Professional career

 WBC Super Bantamweight Championship

 In February 1999, Chacón was knocked out in just two rounds by WBC Super Bantamweight Champion, Érik Morales at the Thomas & Mack Center in Las Vegas, Nevada.

 IBA Featherweight Championship

 On October 27, 2002 Chacón upset the American John Michael Johnson to win the IBA Featherweight title.
 The bout was the main event of ESPN's Friday Night Fights.